Canary-Prism/MCWorldManager/Launchers.md

 - Mac: Supported
     - assumes you put your MultiMC.app in your Applications folder (user or root)
     - i'm honestly not sure if this assumption is reasonable
-- Windows: Kinda Supported (untested)
+- Windows: Kinda Supported
     - assumes you put your MultiMC.exe somewhere in Downloads, Documents, or Desktop, and is only nested at most 2 folders deep
     - if you have multiple instances of MultiMC in your computer only the one that happens to get detected first is used
     - i also worry that this will be slow as fuck especially on older computers
 - Linux: NOT Supported

+### Modrinth App
+- Mac: Supported
+    - assumes you use the default App directory
+- Windows: Supported (untested)
+    - assumes you use the default App directory
+- Linux: Supported (untested)
+    - assumes you use the default App directory